typeractivexyz/documentation/build-guides/corne-wireless/batteries.md

 ## Installing the Battery

+1. Turn the power switch **off** by pulling the switch down on the side
-1. Plug the battery's JST connector into its jack on the PCB
+2. Plug the battery's JST connector into its jack on the PCB
-2. You may have some excess wire due to tolerances.
+3. You may have some excess wire due to tolerances.
 Try to push it in so it won't interfere with the switch plate without damaging the wire

 ## Completing the Stack